CR1 Cost & Fees

 Form I-130 Filing Fee - $535

-This is the fee required to get the ball rolling with your petition.
-It goes along with the Form I-130 in the initial filing of the CR1/IR1 visa petition.
+This is the fee required to start your petition.
+It goes along with Form I-130 in the initial filing of the CR1/IR1 visa petition.

 The immigrant fee is paid via the USCIS Electronic Immigration System and is required for the green card.

 This cost varies based on the country for your interview.
 It is paid directly to a medical facility determined by the U.S. Consulate.

 The cost for the foreign spouse to travel to the U.S. after the visa can vary from a few hundred to thousands of dollars.
 Also if the beneficiary is not from the city where the consulate interview will take place, they will need to pay for travel costs to get there.

 Lawyers can average from around $1,800 to about $3,000 for a straightforward case.
 RapidVisa's assistance starts at $629 and has monthly payment plans starting at $159.
 Other agencies charge around $800-1,400.

 Postage - Getting files back and forth between you, your spouse, your agency/attorney, and the government at various steps.
 If your attorney or agency uses secure document transfer, it can save time and money.

 Cost of Acquiring Certain Evidence - Hunting down bank statements or birth certificates can add to the tally.